Chap 22 The Climax at

 air freighting to him from Quan Loi.
 Fee was a rifleman with D Company,

-who just the day before had shot his way up Hill 203 alongside his
+who just the two days before had shot his way up Hill 203 alongside his

 Battalion Commander, Dick Cavazos.
 My B Company commander, Watt Caudill,